 How is BIAB applied?

-BIAB application is actually much like that of traditional gel and shellac manicures.
+BIAB application is much like that of traditional gel and shellac manicures.
 Here's Teleki's step by step guide to builder in a bottle application.

 Prep and buff: 'Your manicurist will prep and buff the nails using a nail file and buffer to allow the base to adhere to your natural nails.
 This is when a traditional manicure may be performed too using cuticle work.'